online-ml/river/README.md

 * (DONE) Why in knn with k=8, the algorithm only finds the 7 nearest neighbors?????

 * KNN correctly works with the custom KDTree, which accepts custom metrics.
 Unfortunately it's still too slow to be used in streams.

+* Holdout evaluator some error around line 220, probably linked to how predictions are returned by skmultiflow and sklearn